 When you establish systems you:

-Builds Consistency: Having systems and documented processes in place allows you to maintain consistency within your business.
+Build Consistency: Having systems and documented processes in place allows you to maintain consistency within your business.
 While we are often quick to think, I do this each week I can remember what to do, the reality is that we often can and will miss a step.
 Developing checklists and documenting your processes makes sure you don’t forget that call to action, that thank you email or that one-month follow-up.

 How To Get Started

 Open a Google document (or your word processor of choice) and jot down the steps you take to do that task.
 Boom!
 You just documented your process!

-Now there can be steps to take after; like figuring out how to organize these notes, how to make following these steps part of your routine, or figuring out if parts of your process would be automated or even possibly outsourced.
-But to get started focus on documenting, you will be amazed at what clarity and control just that step can bring to your business.
+Now after you know the steps you take to perform that tasks you need to figure out how to organize these notes, how to make following these steps part of your routine, or figure out if parts of your process could be automated or even possibly outsourced.
+But by documenting you have taken the first step in establishing your way of doing business.

-Also, don’t worry about it being perfect.
+And don’t worry about it being perfect.
 Your systems and processes will continue to evolve and grow as your business evolves and grows.
 You should be refining and improving your processes, so the sooner you get started, the sooner you will improve them!